57711/minimal-mistakes/_pages/resume2.md

 ---

 **Education**
-George Mason University, Fairfax, VA                        Expected May 2018
+George Mason University, Fairfax, VA
-Candidate of Master of Science in Electrical Engineering	  GPA 3.62
+Candidate of Master of Science in Electrical Engineering, Expected May 2018

-Shenzhen University, Shenzhen, China	                      Jun 2015
+Shenzhen University, Shenzhen, China
-Bachelor of Science in Electrical Engineering	              GPA 3.31
+Bachelor of Science in Electrical Engineering, Jun 2015

 ---